JamesMTucker/DATA_340_NLP/Fall_2023/syllabus/syllabus.md

 ### Recommended

 * Arcila Calderon, Carlos, et al. _Computational Analysis of Communication_.
 United Kingdom, Wiley, 2022.
 [Google Books](https://www.google.com/books/edition/Computational_Analysis_of_Communication/0thjEAAAQBAJ?hl=en&gbpv=0)
 * Tunstall, Lewis, Leandro von Werra, and Thomas Wolf. _Natural Language Processing with Transformers_ O'Reilly Media, 2022.
 [Google Books](https://www.google.com/books/edition/Natural_Language_Processing_with_Transfo/nTxbEAAAQBAJ?hl=en&gbpv=0)

+## Assignments

+All assignments are posted cross posted on the [Discord channel](https://discord.gg/rwy2QpZU) and [GitHub Repo](https://github.com/JamesMTucker/DATA_340_NLP).

+* Coding assignments (35%) - these are smaller bi-weekly assignments.
+These assignments reinforce the ideas discussed in lecture or the assigned reading.
+* Project (50%) - The student will develop a project related to their area of interest and use NLP techniques to explore a data set in consideration with some research questions.
+    * Project milestones (40% of the 50) - these are milestones in the overall development of the project.
+It is expected that the student will create a GitHub repo to host their code and documentation.
+    * Project presentation (10% of the 50) - In the final class sessions, each student will present a short presentation of their projects.
+* Course preparation (15%) - It is expected that the student will come to class with having read the assigned readings and/or other additional code documentation.
+* See below for extra-credit opportunities

+## Schedule